What Is Conceptual Animation and How It Works in UX Design

 Opening side menu

-A conceptual animation may also add life and dynamics to such a basic operation as an opening side menu.
+A conceptual animation can also add life and dynamics to a basic operation, such as opening a side menu.
 Using a gradual flow of featuring the objects, the designer makes the process look more elegant.

 UI Animation Concepts in Realistic Interfaces

-Conceptual animation is one of the creative stages of user interface design: motion designer may offer different options to discuss with clients and developers.
-Here are some examples worked out by Kirill together with UI designers.
+Conceptual animation is one of the creative stages of user interface design: a motion designer may offer different options to discuss with clients and developers.
+Here are some examples that Kirill worked out together with UI designers.

-Animation concept for UI of Home Budget app adds dynamics to opening the hamburger menu
+Animation concept for the UI of the Home Budget app adds dynamics to opening the hamburger menu

 Business Card UI Concept imitates the funny effect of pulling out the card from a profile avatar